Connecting to Freightview's API

 Further testing

-The methods above allow you to ensure the Freightview API is up, reachable and successfully authenticating your account.
-If you want to take things further, you can use Postman to do a few rate requests, just like you would in the web site.
+The methods above allow you to ensure the Freightview API is up, reachable, and successfully authenticating your account.
+If you want to take things further, you can use Postman to do a few rate requests, just like you would on the website.

 - On the Body tab, choose "raw" and build your JSON request according to the documentation.